RigsOfRods/docs.rigsofrods.org/terrain-creation/shadows.md

 As soon as you put all these three, you will get working shadows with a detailed material file.
 You can still add as many techniques/passes as you want but do not use the same names again, you can simply not name them.

-## Objects
+## Vehicles

+For vehicles, you can simply use the [managedmaterials](/vehicle-creation/fileformat-truck/#managedmaterials) section of the truck file, which will give you shadows instantly without any problems.

-Use the same technique as explained above.
+If you want to use a material file instead, use the same technique as explained above.

 ## Misc
-Other than the " RoR/Managed_Mats/Base" inheritance, you can use all these for each type of texture/model used.
+Other than the `RoR/Managed_Mats/Base` inheritance, you can use all these for each type of texture/model used.

 ```
 RoR/Managed_Mats/Base
 RoR/Managed_Mats/BaseNoShadows